Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Most sellers would love for a buyer to pay a ridiculously high price for their home.

-The shady real estate agents use this to their advantage.
+Some agents use this to their advantage.

 How?